 - Welcomes both professional and beginner freelancers.

-- Offers freelancer both short term and contract-based work
+- Offers freelancers both short-term and contract-based work

-- A ready market dedicated to services likes writing, digital marketing, consulting.
+- A ready market dedicated to services like writing, digital marketing, and consulting.

-- Easy to navigate with amazing user interface
+- Easy to navigate with an amazing user interface

 - Offer low fees for projects completed.